pocomane/brewed-in-the-apocalypse/bita.md

 the result text demands when it is triggered.
 They can not decide to skip the result if triggered, and can not obtain the results until the trigger happened.

-A second way any move can be triggered, is if another move explicitely tells to.
+A second way any move can be triggered, is if another move explicitly tells to.
 In such case the trigger condition of the recalled rule is skipped, but the result text is executed.
-When the trigger text of a move just repeat the title of a move, this means that the move is not triggered directly be some action in the fiction, but come into play only when another move explicitly asks for it.
+When the trigger text of a move just repeat the title of a move, this means that the move is not triggered directly be some action, but come into play only when another move explicitly asks for it.

 TODO : add the page reference when referring to a move so that the move description can be quickly found ???